 Button or Key Event Usage TEXT or TXT or comparable button Launches the digital teletext application and/or the standard teletext as described in clause 5.3.4. red colour button Usually displays or hides a broadcast-related autostart application.
-3 additional colour buttons (green, yellow, Variable usage as defined by the application (typically short-cuts blue) or colour-related functions).
+3 additional colour buttons (green, yellow, blue) Variable usage as defined by the application (typically short-cuts or colour-related functions).
 4 arrow buttons (up, down, left, right) Variable usage as defined by the application (typically focus movement or navigation through lists).
 ENTER or OK button Variable usage as defined by the application (typically selection of focused interaction elements or confirmation of requested actions).
 BACK button Variable usage as defined by the application (typically going back one step in the application flow).
+Number keys Variable usage as defined by the application (typically used for numeric input or channel selection).
+Transport keys (play, pause, stop, FF, FR) Variable usage as defined by the application (typically used to control media playback).
 2 program selection buttons (e.g. P+ and P-) If available: selects the next or previous broadcast service in the internal channel list which may lead to the termination of the running application as described in clause 6.
-These functions remain active at all times while broadcast-related applications are running - see clause 6.2.2.2.
-WEBTV or comparable button If available: opens a menu providing access to broadcast-independent applications as described in clause 5.3.5.
+These functions remain active at all times while broadcast-related applications are WEBTV or comparable button running - see clause 6.2.2.2.
+If available: opens a menu providing access to broadcast-independent applications as described in clause 5.3.5.
 EXIT or comparable button Terminates a running broadcast-related application and returns to last selected broadcast service (see clause 6.2.2.3).
 A running broadcast-independent application is still terminated but what happens next is implementation dependent.
 For example, it may vary depending on how the terminated application was originally started.